FADS, FALLACIES, FALSITIES VS. FACTS

 It is said that 'ignorance is an evil' and it is associated with darkness, and the cynic might even add that ignorance is after all 'what makes the world go round'... for excessive worldliness is a product of ignorance.
 It is sometimes said that human beings are born ignorant.
 But then ignorance can also be called a blessing, such as when we remain ignorant of some terrible events until long after its effects have been repaired... and "What the eye doesn't see, the heart cannot grieve".
 There are some things it is better not to watch, not to take in, not to know and not to dwell upon.
 There are the sayings, 'ignorance is bliss' and 'it is folly to be wise'!
 It appears from much of what he says that Sathya Sai Baba has tried to build his own philosophy on this.

-Trying to recognise one's own ignorance often seems to be like groping in the dark, as I have seen through many years of teaching at university.
+Trying to recognize one's own ignorance often seems to be like groping in the dark, as I have seen through many years of teaching at university.
 Philosophy proper is one of the best antidotes which causes deep questioning of everything, including oneself.
 All in all, Sathya Sai Baba is certainly no master of the art.
 Yet considering the far-fetched ideas of many Sai devotees I have met who are 'blissfully' living in an artificial cloud-cuckoo land that they are unaware of - they doubtless lack psychological and critical philosophical insight of the many influences that form their minds and condition their being.
 Those who I have got to know better are mostly not at all so blissful in fact, it is either just a passing phase or an outward appearance... often the adoption of the correct Sai devotee talk.
 In fact, I have seldom come across so many disturbed people in any social setting, persons with depressions, mental unbalance not far below the surface, some suffering severe self-alienation and much else.
 The same people mostly tend to believe what suits them, and woe to anyone who would help disillusion them!
 These followers who will go to any lengths to believe anything and everything they hear, make up a large portion of the population of all ashrams and peculiar sects.

 Sathya Sai's pseudo-philosophical thought

-Sai Baba's kind of inclarity and illogicality is most noticeable when subjects within the domain of philosophical analysis are involved.
+Sai Baba's kind of vagueness and illogicality is most noticeable when subjects within the domain of philosophical analysis are involved.
 For example, he has more than once insisted that all words represent existent things.
-This is a traditional fallacy, long since pulverised by hundreds of analyses in linguistic philosophy, especially since Wittgenstein.
+This is a traditional fallacy, long since pulverized by hundreds of analyses in linguistic philosophy, especially since Wittgenstein.
 Only some words, chiefly concrete and proper nouns, name objects or refer to some kind of identifiable 'thing'.
 For example, there are thousands of words without such reference, for example: 'before', 'if', 'but', 'non-existent', 'unworthiness', 'Ha!', 'Hallo!', 'imaginary value', 'and so on', and so on.
 The 'proof' that words represent real things is invalid.

 It does not exactly help the thinking person when Sathya Sai Baba relies on this same simplistic fallacy (of misplaced concreteness) in repeating the well-known theological 'proof', to prove God's existence.
 This 'ontological argument' holds that because we have the word 'God', it must name something... therefore God must exist.
-Kant ironised over this saying that one can easily say 'a thousand thalers' but it does not mean they are in one's pocket!
+Kant ironfisted over this saying that one can easily say 'a thousand thalers' but it does not mean they are in one's pocket!
 That words always name things is false and Sathya Sai Baba simply tricks his hearers, whether knowingly or not.
 (The invalid proof does not, of course, increase the likelihood of there being no God either.)

 Sathya Sai Baba seems to have the ability to find words that at once intentionally convey different things to different persons.
 Though he asserts he is omniscient, he does not even answer questions about the highest of mysteries, except with his well-tried aphorisms or in very general and vague terms.
 From all accounts, he has very seldom gone much into such subjects with followers, often saying in discourses that what he knows is too far beyond the range of anyone else's understanding.